-A study of bridging leadership in Mexico produced in cooperation with FECHAC
+A study of bridging leadership in Mexico produced in cooperation with the TEC de Monterrey

 "There is no single organization nor sector able to solve by itself the social problem derived from marginalization and poverty.
 Complementariness is required; we are all in a process of encounter to solve the problem of marginalization and extreme poverty."